 - The Symbols Browser window, which is the built-in repository for scalable symbols (pictured in Symbol Browser Window), contains a number of common symbols for use on maps which are simple, but highly scalable. - Images from a variety of sources.
 Basically any image that you can get onto your Macintosh is usable as a symbol in Cartographica.
 This can be a graphic from a web page, something designed in illustrator, or a licensed piece of clipart.
 PDF is the highest fidelity symbol format in Cartographica, because it will scale correctly with the symbol size and the output medium.
-When an image symbol is used, Cartographica pays attention to the alpha channel for transparency, meaning that transparent-capable formats such as PNG are more desirable than JPEGs, as an example. - When using images as symbols, the Stroke and Fill colors can seem to behave oddly.
+When an image symbol is used, Cartographica pays attention to the alpha channel for transparency, meaning that transparent-capable formats such as PNG are more desirable than JPEGs, as an example.

+- ▲ When using images as symbols, the Stroke and Fill colors can seem to behave oddly.
 This is because, when checked, the Stroke will color anywhere in the image that is not transparent, and the Fill will not be used.
 For graphics that have transparency, this can have the desirable effect of being able to color the parts of the image with color.
 However, for graphics that contain black and while colors (for example), it has the surprising effect of coloring the entire symbol (white and black) with the stroke color.
-To turn off the - The Macintosh Character Viewer.
+To turn off the color manipulation, just uncheck Stroke. - The Macintosh Character Viewer.
 The Character Viewer is a standard part of OS X, which is made visible on the screen by checking the Show Keyboard & Character Viewer in menu bar option in the Keyboard preferences panel in System Preferences.
 Once this box is checked, you can bring up the window by choosing Show Character Viewer from the menu bar.
 Any character from the palette can be made into a Cartographica symbol just by dragging it into the Symbol Well.
 Among the available symbols in many standard fonts are: airplane, a variety of stars, and many more.
-Plus, cartographic symbol fonts are also available from a variety of commercial and non-commercial providers.
+Plus, cartographic symbol fonts are also available from a variety of commercial and non-commercial providers. - Stylized text from any window.
+Although single-characters are often enough and our labeling system provides ample opportunity to provide static and variable text labeling, text from any window can also be used as a "symbol" for a point.